Advanced Logic Research

 Advanced Logic Research, Inc. (ALR), was an American computer company founded in 1984 in Irvine, California by Gene Lu.
-The company marketed IBM PC compatibles across that standard's evolution until 1997, when it was acquired by Gateway 2000.
-ALR had a reputation for beating its larger competitors to market with compatibles featuring cutting-edge technologies but struggled with brand recognition among the fiercely competitive market of low-end PCs in the mid-1990s.
+The company marketed IBM PC compatibles across that standard's evolution until 1997 when it was acquired by Gateway 2000.

+ALR had a reputation for beating its larger competitors to market with compatibles featuring cutting-edge technologies; for example, it delivered the first computer systems featuring Intel's Pentium processor in 1993.
+Despite its innovation, ALR struggled with brand recognition in the fiercely competitive market of low-end PCs in the mid-1990s.
 According to computer journalist and collector Michael Nadeau, "ALR's business strategy was to be the first to market with the latest and fastest possible PC-compatible designs", a strategy that "often succeeded".

 History

 Foundation and early products (1984–1989)

 Gene Lu (born c.
 1954) founded Advanced Logic Research in 1984.
-Lu had emigrated with his family from Taiwan to El Monte, California, in 1963, and had worked for Computer Automation as a systems designer in the late 1970s.
+Lu had emigrated with his family from Taiwan to El Monte, California in 1963 and had worked for Computer Automation as a systems designer in the late 1970s.
 Among the company's first products was an 8088-equipped motherboard for Tava Corporation's Megaplus computer.
 In 1986, ALR announced the first i386-based personal computer, the Access 386, in July.
 It would have marked the first time a major component to the IBM PC standard was upgraded by a company outside IBM; however, ALR was beaten to market by Compaq with the release of the Deskpro 386 in September.
 Lu considered ALR's chief rival in the 1980s to be AST Research, another Irvine-based computer company also founded by ex–Computer Automation employees.
-In 1985, the Singapore-based holding company Wearnes Brothers Ltd. invested $500,000 in ALR and agreed to market the company's computers in Singapore, as well as provide overseas manufacturing services, in exchange for 40 percent of ownership.
+In 1985, the Singapore-based holding company Wearnes Brothers Ltd. invested $500,000 in ALR and agreed to market the company's computers in Singapore and provide overseas manufacturing services in exchange for 40 percent of ownership.
 This stake grew to 60 percent over the following years.

 ALR was one of the first companies to license the Micro Channel architecture from IBM in 1988.
-The MicroFlex 7000, released in January 1989 and configured with a 25-MHz i386 and 16 MB of SIMM random-access memory, was billed as outpacing IBM's MCA-based PS/2 Model 70 due to the inclusion of a proprietary cache prefetching system in its chipset.
+The MicroFlex 7000, released in January 1989 and configured with a 25-MHz i386 and 16 MB of SIMM random-access memory, was billed as outpacing IBM's MCA-based IBM PS/2 Model 70 due to the inclusion of a proprietary cache prefetching system in its chipset.
 The company's i386-based FlexCache 25386 earned the company a PC Magazine Award for Technical Excellence for desktop computers in 1988.
-Year-to-year sales from September 1988 totaled $40 million—one-tenth of AST's but up from $5 million in 1986—prompting Lu negotiate buying out Wearnes Brothers' stake in the company.
+Year-to-year sales from September 1988 totaled $40 million—one-tenth of AST's but up from $5 million in 1986—prompting Lu to negotiate to buy out the Wearnes Brothers' stake in the company.
 The buyout was completed in December 1988 for an undisclosed sum.
-ALR later ditched Micro Channel for the directly competing Extended Industry Standard Architecture in October 1989, releasing the PowerCache/4e later that year.
+ALR later ditched Micro Channel for the directly competing Extended Industry Standard Architecture (EISA) in October 1989, releasing the PowerCache/4e later that year.